 The LEAP 4000X is a three-dimensional atom probe microscope which provides nano-scale surface, bulk and interfacial materials analysis of structures with atom-by-atom identification and spatial positioning.
 The technique is based upon the principle of field evaporation, where a strong electric field is sufficient to cause the removal of atoms by ionization from a very sharp tip.
 Repetition of a pulsed voltage or laser progressively removes atoms from the apex of the specimen one-by-one.
 The atoms leaving the specimen surface are detected by a position-sensitive imaging mass spectrometer and recorded.
 The time-series data-set collected is reconstructed into an atomic scale 3-dimensional model or tomograph of the specimen Specimens are typically in the form of micrometer long needle shaped object with a tip diameter less than about 200 nm and a radius of curvature of about 100 nm.
 Specimen preparation often includes electropolishing for metals or FIB milling for any solid bulk specimen.

 3D device characterization

 Collaborative research projects are possible when the work is consistent with the Surface and Microanalysis Science Division interests.
-See contacts below to discuss possible collaborations
+See contacts on the right to discuss possible collaborations